brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

 title: Radical Poetry Reading with Brandon Shimoda
 deck: Featuring political poetry read by Aditi Machado, Angel Dominguez, Canisia Lubrin, Dao Strom, S&#42;an D. Henry-Smith, and Youna Kwak
-summary: Poet Brandon Shimoda curates the third installment in a new series of Radical Poetry Readings, featuring Aditi Machado, Angel Dominguez, Canisia Lubrin, Dao Strom, S*an D. Henry-Smith, and Youna Kwak.
+summary: "Poet Brandon Shimoda curates the third installment in a new series of Radical Poetry Readings, featuring Aditi Machado, Angel Dominguez, Canisia Lubrin, Dao Strom, S*an D. Henry-Smith, and Youna Kwak. "
 people:
   - person: brandon-shimoda
     event_bio: Brandon Shimoda is a yonsei poet and writer.
 His recent books are The